grzesiek-galezowski/tdd-ebook/manuscript/040_Three_Essential_Tools.md

 # The essential tools {#chapter-essential-tools}

 Ever watched Karate Kid, either the old version or the new one?
-The thing they have in common is that when the "kid" starts learning karate (or kung-fu) from his master, he is given a basic, repetitive task (like taking off a jacket, and putting it on again), not knowing yet where it would lead him.
-Or look at the first Rocky film (yeah, the one starring Sylvester Stallone), where Rocky chases a chicken in order to train agility.
+The thing they have in common is that when the "kid" starts learning karate (or kung-fu) from his master, he is given a basic, repetitive task (like taking off a jacket and putting it on again), not knowing yet where it would lead him.
+Or look at the first Rocky film (yeah, the one starring Sylvester Stallone), where Rocky chases a chicken to train agility.

 When I first tried to learn how to play guitar, I found two pieces of advice on the web: the first was to start by mastering a single, difficult song.
 The second was to play with a single string, learn how to make it sound in different ways and try to play some melodies by ear just with this one string.
-Do I have to tell you that the second advice worked better?
+Do I have to tell you that the second piece of advice worked better?

 Honestly, I could dive right into the core techniques of TDD, but I feel this would be like putting you on a ring with a demanding opponent -- you would most probably be discouraged before gaining the necessary skills.
 So, instead of explaining how to win a race, in this chapter we will take a look at what shiny cars we will be driving.